"This will either make us really super, or really sick."

 - The World 7 boss, Nue Houjuu, throws powerups at the player.
 The only problem is, you fight her in mid-air in UFO form, and all other forms will make Marisa plummet to her death.
 It is entirely possible to catch a Super Mushroom and fall into the boss, killing her in one hit.
 Good luck actually pulling it off, though...

 - The Quest Of Ki, like The Tower of Druaga, had one type of item found in chests that would make the level timer run out faster.

 - In Athena, among the items that could randomly drop were flasks of poison which running into would cause Athena's hit points to start draining.
 This could be countered either before or after by picking up an antidote flask.
 The harp item, that would let Athena keep her items after dying, had an evil version that instantly took all of them away.
 In the NES version, the hourglass item that affected the timer also had a broken version that would reduce rather than increase it.

 - Kick Master has a "poison" item that decreases your Life Meter.
 It's utterly obvious and avoidable unless you're not looking closely at what enemies drop.

-- In Ninja Jajamaru-kun, breaking open the brick sections of platforms would sometimes reveal useful powerups, and sometimes bombs that would kill you if you jump into them but go away after a few seconds.
+- In Ninja Jajamaru-kun, breaking open the brick sections of platforms sometimes reveals useful powerups and sometimes bombs that kill you if you jump into them but go away after a few seconds.
 The sequel Jajamaru no Daibouken also has bombs in blocks, though these don't disappear on their own.